 If you do not follow the above steps when completing your postal vote statement, your postal vote may be rejected and not counted.

 Not sure what to do?
 The video below offers guidance on completing your postal ballot paper.

-Contact the police if anyone tries to help you against your will, or insists that you hand them your envelope.
+Please contact the police if anyone tries to help you against your will or insists that you hand them your envelope.

-If you have any questions get in touch with the Electoral Services team.
+If you have any questions regarding completing the postal vote application form or voting by post or by proxy, please get in touch with the Electoral Services team.

 Web chat available Monday to Friday, 9am to 5pm